farcasterxyz/docs/docs/developers/index.md

 ## Write to Farcaster

-- [Hello World](/developers/guides/basics/hello-world) - programatically create an account and publish a cast.
+- [Hello World](/developers/guides/basics/hello-world) - programmatically create an account and publish a cast.